What is a Certified Canadian Counsellor?

 While the Certified Canadian Counsellor (C.C.C.) title is not legally defined or restricted in the Health Professions Act of Alberta, individuals treated by C.C.C.'s have certain guarantees that their clinician has met, and continues to maintain a certain level of professional training and ongoing education.

-The Canadian Counselling and Psychotherapy Association (CCPA) became a regulatory body in 1986 when they established the Canadian Counselling Certification (C.C.C.) program.
-As with any regulatory board (like the College of Alberta Psychologists or the College of Alberta Social Workers), the CCPA has the right to certify, advise and discipline its members on matters of professional conduct.
+The Canadian Counselling and Psychotherapy Association (CCPA) established the Canadian Counselling Certification (C.C.C.) program in 1986.
+Although not a regulatory board (like the College of Alberta Psychologists or the College of Alberta Social Workers), the CCPA maintains the right to self-regulate, including certifying, advising and disciplining its members on matters of professional conduct.
 This means that individuals who hold a C.C.C. designation must meet certain educational, ethical, and practice standards.